-The addictive nature of overeating, the anguish, the memory blanks, the inability to stop, the constant search for new diets, the emotional highs of losing weight and the guilt and shame of gaining it back seems to be consistent and rampant in our culture.
+The addictive nature of overeating, the anguish, the memory blanks, the inability to stop, the constant search for new diets, the emotional highs of losing weight, and the guilt and shame of gaining it back seem to be consistent and rampant in our culture.

 Reasonable diet and exercise programs, if followed consistently, help provide a person with health and strength.
 But when programs completely bypass underlying issues of eating disorders, the programs are doomed to fail.

 The tragedy is that often the person doesn't know it was the program that failed.
-The person with an eating disorder, all ready racked with guilt and self-punishing thoughts, is certain that she is the failure.
+The person with an eating disorder, already racked with guilt and self-punishing thoughts, is certain that she is a failure.
 This only perpetuates despair.

 It's more apparent than ever that overeating and other related behaviors (starving, compulsive exercise to work off calories, purging through laxatives or vomiting, bizarre eating rituals) are attempts to soothe emotional pain.

 Most current research acknowledges that the underlying causes of overeating are complex and profound.
 Yet people still search for and are being offered diets as answers.
 You may have tried diets and diet programs only to be disappointed by little or no weight loss.